Chirurgus/cookbox/README.md

 9) Enter necesseary information
 10) py manage.py runserver

-# Deployment
+# Deployment to Apache on Debian

-1) Install an Apache server: sudo apt-get install appache2
+1) Install an Apache server: sudo apt-get install appache2; apt-get install appache2-dev;
-2) Check that the installation was sucessful by connecting to localhost (or server ip), it should already serve a page saying that the installation worked.
+3) Check that the installation was sucessful by connecting to localhost (or server ip), it should already serve a page saying that the installation worked.
 (To do so remotely you can do: ssh -L 9999:localhost:80 your_server; and then connect to localhost:9999.
+9) Install Python3.7 (You'll probably need to build form source).
+39) Install pip.

 # Switching databases